 Sam practices in the areas of labor and employment and education law focusing on a variety of legal issues including employment of licensed and classified employees, employee contracts, employee and student discipline, employee and student rights, special education and disability accommodation, First Amendment issues, sexual harassment and civil rights matters, desegregation, tort liability, school finance and taxation, and school construction.
 With extensive experience in general litigation, product liability, labor and employment law, transportation, workers’ compensation law, probate litigation and general business litigation, Sam has represented boards of education and other business entities and individuals in various federal and state actions and administrative actions across Tennessee.
+Sam serves as a Rule 31 Listed Mediator in the field of General Civil Mediation in the state of Tennessee.

 - Representation of boards of education across the state involving employment of licensed and classified employees, employee contracts, employee and student discipline, employee and student rights, special education and disability accommodation, First Amendment issues, sexual harassment and civil rights matters, desegregation, tort liability, school finance and taxation, and school construction.